 George Lynn, psychotherapist and author of Survival Strategies for Parenting Children with Bipolar Disorder was our guest.
-The discussion focused on how parents of bipolar children can best cope and effectively deal with the mood issues, behavioral problems and learning disabilities that are inherent with this mood disorder.
+The discussion focused on how parents of bipolar children can best cope and effectively deal with mood issues, behavioral problems, and learning disabilities that are inherent with this mood disorder.
 We also talked about parents' self-esteem and being accused of "poor parenting," threatening behavior by bipolar kids, bipolar support groups, and having the other parent be non-compliant with bipolar medications.

 David Roberts is the HealthyPlace.com moderator.

 David: Good Evening.
 I'm David Roberts.
 I'm the moderator for tonight's conference.
 I want to welcome everyone to HealthyPlace.com.
 Our topic tonight is "Parenting Bipolar Children."
 Our guest is author and psychotherapist, George Lynn, M.A., C.M.H.C.
 He has written Survival Strategies for Parenting Children with Bipolar Disorder.